Moiz-Ali-Moomin/Moiz-Ali-Moomin/README.md

 - ⚡ Fun fact: People Think that an individual should focus only on one thing at a time and don't be a Jack of all trades, master of none, but I think in today's world an individual can acquire many skills at the same time and then work on those skills by integrating them and create a system to solve a problem

-- 📫 How to reach me: My Email:- moizalim.5253@gmail.com
+- 📫 How to reach me: My Email:- moizalim.5253@gmail.com Linkedin: https://linkedin.com/in/moizalimoomin